gkdsn-com/studionari/_projects/drest-1.md

   - type: _section_text
     size: one
     meaningful: text block 1
-    textOne: "## **We collaborated with, Drest; a pioneering fashion gaming brand created and founded by former editor-in-chief of Porter and NET-A-PORTER, Lucy Yeomans.
-They asked us to set a visual identity system for the world’s first luxury convergence platform, offering a combination of gamification, shopping and entertainment to their users.**"
+    textOne: "## We collaborated with, Drest; a pioneering fashion gaming brand created and founded by former editor-in-chief of Porter and NET-A-PORTER, Lucy Yeomans.
+They asked us to set a visual identity system for the world’s first luxury convergence platform, offering a combination of gamification, shopping and entertainment to their users."
   - type: _section_video
     size: fill
     video: /assets/uploads/ezgif.com-gif-to-mp4-2.mp4